dimo414/php-auth/UserManager/README.txt

   ?>
   ----------

   This will output a form to modify existing users, and add additional users.
 If you don't have any users created already, you will just see three empty slots to create your users.
-The 'true' parameter passed to manageUsers() overrides the protection built into the function - normally if you are not logged in as an Administrator, you will not be able to access the user managment page.
+The 'true' parameter passed to manageUsers() overrides the protection built into the function - normally if you are not logged in as an Administrator, you will not be able to access the user management page.
 Since you haven't created any administrator accounts, you need to override this lock.

   IMPORTANT: make sure to remove the parameter to manageUsers() before a live launch of your site.
 If override is not set, manageUsers is safe from unauthorized access.